d3adlym1nd/Http-Download/README.md

 Download files from HTTP(s) Servers

 ## How to use
 Simply create `Downloader` class object and pass the url to the funcion `Download`.
-It can also download files over Https, follow redirections and remote port can be specified on url, like: `https://www.somesite.com:8888/path/to/file`
+It also follow redirections and remote port can be specified on url, like: `https://www.somesite.com:8888/path/to/file`